EagleEye2010/VSA-RPG/README.md

 ### Join the google chat for more information.

-To use, just download this.
-To download, just click the green "code" button, and then download as zip.
-Extract or unzip, then open with the Unity Hub.
-(Click "add" and then select the folder with this project)
+To use, just use Visual Studio to clone this repositry.
+Then open in the Unity Hub (Add > locate the folder).
+Unity will open with the project.
+You may have to go to scenes>SampleScene (will be renamed later) to open up the world.

-If you have added your additions, reach to me, and I will add it to the main project.
+If you have added your additions, merge or start a pull request in Visual Studio, and I will add it to the main project.
+It will show changes, and all you have to do is click commit, and then pull / pull request.